Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 This permission is required to make video call as it access camera while makeing video call.

-That's it!
-Now with this you will be able to use Mesibo Calls.
-When you recieve calls you will see Mesibo calls fragment.

 ### How to make calls

 You will be wondering receiving calls is done now how do i make a call to other users?
 Well, making call in Mesibo is also very simple just by adding a line.